 - Use the grant funds only in the allowable costs categories noted in the budget section.

 - Collect statistics on how many people participated in the activities or events.

-- Conduct a brief survey of the people who participated in the program, event or activity and ask at least the following questions (see sample Indigenous Month Public Survey form):
+- Conduct a brief survey of the people who participated in the program, event or activity and ask at least the following questions (see sample of survey form – pdf):